-Compiègne is home to a real higher learning hub, with about 3,500 students.
-The University of Technology of Compiègne (UTC), recognised as the top post-baccalaureate general engineering school (2018–2019 Eduniversal Ranking), and the Higher School of Organic and Mineral Chemistry (ESCOM) make Compiègne an attractive place to do business and boost the city's national and international profile.
-A land of remembrance.
+Compiègne is also a leading university city, home to more than 5,000 students.
+The University of Technology of Compiègne (UTC), recognised as the top post-baccalaureate general engineering school (2018-2019 Eduniversal Ranking), and the Higher School of Organic and Mineral Chemistry (ESCOM) make Compiègne an attractive place to do business and boost the city’s national and international projection.

 compiegne.fr